Category

 AlertMedia Hurricane Communication Templates Cover

-Meteorologists at Colorado State University released their predictions for the 2024 Atlantic hurricane season, and experts predict an “extremely active” season.
-Their projection predicts around 23 named storms which have the potential to do some serious damage.
+Meteorologists at Colorado State University (CSU) released their predictions for the 2024 Atlantic hurricane season, and experts predict an “extremely active” season.
+NOAA’s predictions are similar, with projections including 17–25 total named storms and 4–7 major hurricanes with the potential to do some serious damage.
 To put that in perspective, 2023 featured 20 named storms, making it the fourth most active Atlantic hurricane season since 1950.

-And as Jason Moreland, AlertMedia’s Senior Meterologist, explains, CSU isn’t the only source sounding the alarm for a potentially historic Atlantic season.
+Jason Moreland, AlertMedia’s Senior Meteorologist, explains that CSU isn’t the only source sounding the alarm on a potentially historic Atlantic season.
 “The world’s four leading dynamical models have simulated what the season could look like with the current climate patterns.
-All four models indicate it will be a top ten season, with a fair chance of it landing within the top five in terms of total activity.”
+All four models indicate it will be a top 10 season, with a fair chance of it landing within the top five in terms of total activity.”

 As businesses and organizations craft and update their hurricane preparedness plans, they need to determine how to communicate effectively before, during, and after a storm for both employee safety and business continuity.
 Timely and accurate hurricane communications can keep your people out of harm’s way and mitigate potentially costly and devastating impacts on your business.
 That’s why disaster preparedness experts recommend developing emergency response plans for different hurricane scenarios well in advance of a storm.

 Fortunately, a modern emergency notification system can help you create customized messaging templates well before a storm (or any other natural disaster) threatens your people or property.
-They allow you to standardize your communication across email, text message, and more.
-And by having a documented emergency communication plan with templates on hand, you can drastically reduce the time required to get pertinent information to those who need it most.
+They allow you to standardize your communication across email, text messages, and more.
+By having a documented emergency communication plan with templates on hand, you can drastically reduce the time required to get pertinent information to those who need it most.

 Here’s everything you need to know about what to send, which channels to use, and how to use your emergency mass notification system to keep employees safe, informed, and connected through every phase of a storm.
 We’ve included a sample hurricane email to employees, as well as sample text messages for before, during, and after the storm.